factor/factor/README.txt

 The system is bootstrapped with the following command line:

 ./f boot.image.<foo>

-Additional options may be specified to load external C libraries; see the next section for details.

 Bootstrap can take a while, depending on your system.
 When the process completes, a 'factor.image' file will be generated.
 Note that this image